 Farmhouse at Tower Hill Botanic Garden.

 We don’t have to look far to find clues of what life here was like in the 18th century, as our Farmhouse dates back to around 1740.
 Historically recognized as the Elisha Maynard House, the structure, which represents a well-preserved example of a Colonial to Federal period residence, today contains administrative offices for Tower Hill employees.
-The only other structure remaining on the property that dates back to Colonial times is a small pump house, now located in the Vegetable Garden and used as a tool shed, though stone walls from that era crisscross the land.
+Stone walls from that era crisscross the land.
 In the mid-1800s, the Fitzgerald family owned the property making a living off of selling dairy cows and farming equipment.

 Wachusett Mountain seen from the Tower Hill Botanic Garden summit.